 SUBSCRIBE

-For Further Exploration: Read Do Good Work (1 Corinthians 3:10–17) from the Theology of Work Bible Commentary.
+For Further Exploration: Read Babylon and the New Jerusalem: A Tale of Two Cities (Revelation 17-22) from the Theology of Work Bible Commentary.

 Author: Theology of Work Project